tdonca/tdonca.github.io/_posts/2018-09-07-ros-hololens.markdown

 ![ros-scripts](/assets/hololens/PubSub.png){:class="img-responsive" height="300" width="551" style=" display: block; margin: auto; "}

 as well as some standard ROS message types.
-It is very easy to create new messages and accompanying publishers and subscribers.
+It is very easy to create new messages and their accompanying publishers and subscribers.
 Just follow the directions on the ROS-sharp wiki to [create custom messages][12].

 [1]: https://www.microsoft.com/en-us/hololens